jcs-elpa/com-css-sort/README.md

 (setq com-css-sort-sort-type 'alphabetic-sort)
 ```
 2. Create `sort-order.config` file at the version control root directory.
-You can grab a config file from `./config_examples/` directory in this repository.
+You can grab a config file from `./config_examples/` directory in this
+repository.
+If the file does not exists, variable list
+`com-css-sort-default-attributes-order`  will be use as default sorting
+order list.
 3. Look at the .config file, the order in the file will be the order that
 the CSS attributes will be sorted.